© Dec 2006 Paul Cooijmans

 Hereafter I will explain which ability types I think make up the common factor in scores on high-range intelligence tests, and discuss some related facts.
 First some general remarks:

-Contrary to what one might think, the ability types that contribute and their respective weights are not determined primarily by the construction and contents of the tests.
+Contrary to what one might think, the ability types that contribute, and their respective weights, are not determined primarily by the construction and contents of the tests.
 They are rather a phenomenon of nature that expresses itself through the tests by means of answering behaviour.
 For instance, if a test has 5 verbal items and 95 numerical ones, it is tempting to assume the test will measure numerical ability more than verbal ability.
 But in reality this depends only on the variance of scores on the item types; if verbal scores go from 0 to 5 and numerical scores from 40 to 43, verbal ability still has the greater weight.
 It is answering behaviour, rather than test construction, that determines which ability types are measured and in what relative proportions they contribute to total score.
 And answering behaviour in turn reveals a state of affairs in the human brain which is, according to me, like a fossil record of evolution.
-The ability types that have provided the greatest evolutionary advantage account for the greatest variance in test scores, and therefore have the highest loading on the general factor.
+The ability types that have provided the greatest evolutionary advantage account for the greatest variance in test scores, and have the highest loading on the general factor g (with the exception of abilities that have been near-necessities for survival, and as a result have gone in fixation, that is, are possessed by nearly all individuals; those abilities have near-zero variance, and therefore near-zero correlations with any other abilities, and therefore near-zero g loadings).

 Next, I will here only deal with ability types that high-range tests are intended to measure, and not with other correlates of the tests.
-In other words, only with "construct validity", not "predictive validity".
-Construct validity is a test's correlation with what it aims to measure, predictive validity is a test's correlation with anything else.
-For instance, the negative correlation between high-range IQ and the presence of psychiatric disorders I have found is not included here, as these tests are not intended to measure the absence of disorders.
-That this correlation nevertheless exists is probably because a high-quality brain tends to be both free of disorders and highly intelligent; a common cause.
+In other words, only with "construct validity", not other types of validity.
+Construct validity is a test's correlation with what it aims to measure.
+For instance, the negative correlation between high-range I.Q. and the presence of psychiatric disorders I have found is not included here, as these tests are not intended to measure the absence of disorders.

 Also not discussed are ability types that require a supervised or laboratory situation to be measured, and are therefore absent in unsupervised high-range tests.
 Fortunately, the ability types that are covered by high-range tests are those with the highest loadings on general intelligence, so that the tests do not suffer much from the absence of the other types.

 Finally I wish to make the observation that the extent to which an ability type can be improved or trained is inversely related to the extent to which that ability type contributes to total score, so to its loading on the general factor.
 Highly loaded types are less trainable than lowly loaded ones.
 And because lowly loaded types also contribute less to total score, this means that any training effect is thus more or less compensated, so that total score, or intelligence itself, is only to a small degree at most improvable.
 Also, the possible improvement through training is the complement or inverse of that ability type's evolutionary (genetic) component.
 In other words, the ability types with the highest g factor loadings are those with the largest genetic component; that have been subject to natural selection to the greatest extent; that have offered the greatest evolutionary advantage.
-For better understanding of this paragraph one should consider that ability types with a large variance and high g loading MUST have low trainability, because otherwise the individual differences in those abilities would be evened out by education and they could not have their large variance and high g loading to begin with.
+For better understanding of this paragraph one may consider that ability types with a large variance and high g loading are bound to have low trainability, because otherwise the individual differences in those abilities would be evened out by education and would not have their large variance and high g loading to begin with.
+In other words, if g were trainable, any individual differences in it would long have been removed by education, and all adults would have the same I.Q.

 The ability to understand, comprehend, grasp, what one is perceiving, observing, noting, seeing, reading.
 This is virtually identical to intelligence itself and does not show up as a separate factor in statistical analysis.
 It is like reading comprehension, only it is not restricted to verbal matters but operates in the numerical, spatial and visual-spatial areas as well.
 The reason to name it separately even though it is so close to g itself is that one intuitively feels it as a separate process.
 Pattern recognition can be understood as the connecting of entities in the outer world to symbols in the brain.